canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 .. _LanguagePackTranslationDeadline:

-Language Pack Translation Deadline
+Language pack translation deadline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Translations done up until this date will be included in the final release's
 language packs.

-Finalization
+Finalisation
 ------------

 As the final release approaches, the focus narrows to fixing "showstopper"
 bugs and thoroughly validating the installation images.
 Every image is tested
 to ensure that the installation methods work as advertised.
 Low-impact bugs
-and other issues are deprioritized to focus developers on this effort.
+and other issues are deprioritised to focus developers on this effort.

 This phase is vital, as severe bugs that affect the experience of booting
 or installing the images must be fixed before the final release.